 Svante Arrhenius sent his 150-page thesis regarding the conductivities of electrolytes to several famous scientists across Europe.
-Wilhelm Ostwald was very much impressed, who even made a trip to Uppsala to recruit Arrhenius for his research team.
+Wilhelm Ostwald from the University of Leipzig was very much impressed, who even made a trip to Uppsala to recruit Arrhenius for his research team.

 Arrhenius extensively broadened his ionic theory in 1884 and gave detailed definitions for acids and bases.
-He received a travel stipdent from the Royal Swedish Academy of Sciences in 1886.
-Arrhenius revolutionized the study of electrolytes by stating that electrolytes are separated into ions when there is no current flowing through the solution.
+Arrhenius revolutionized the study of electrolytes by stating that electrolytes are separated into ions when they dissolve in water.